STERN Business School Ranking

 In exchange, at KLU you will benefit from studying in small classes, an international environment, and excellent contacts to the business world.

-- Your tuition fees cover tuition and services, including all course materials, on-campus IT services, and access to the library.
+- Your tuition fees cover tuition and services, on-campus and online classes including all course materials, on-campus IT services, access to the library and support and administrative services.

 KLU offers a variety of scholarships for SuMO applicants.